Reasons For Dairy Farming Failure:

-There are hundreds of dairy farms opened on a regular basis with modern equipment, design and quality breed of animals, but most of them become non-functional due to various reasons.
-The reasons of failure of a dairy farm business are described below:
+There are hundreds of dairy farms opened on a regular basis with modern equipment, design, and quality breed of animals, but most of them become non-functional due to various reasons.
+The reasons for the failure of a dairy farm business are described below:

 - When dairy farms are started by people with not much knowledge about the dairy farming practices, then having a farm with highly excellent facilities is considered useless.
 It is always important to have some basic understanding of the business before investing money into it.

-- Most of the people start a dairy farming business for the purpose of money making and tend to forget the fact that they deal with live animals and not with machines.
+- Most people start a dairy farming business for the purpose of money-making and tend to forget the fact that they deal with live animals and not with machines.
 This process of raising animals should be done with passion and not with the intention of commercial benefit.

-- Another major drawback was implementing the big bang formula, i.e. constructing a big farm with huge number of animals is not advisable during the farm establishment stage.
-One should always start with a small shed with less number of cattle and slowly expand the business.
+- Another major drawback was implementing the big bang formula, i.e. constructing a big farm with a huge number of animals is not advisable during the farm establishment stage.
+One should always start with a small shed with fewer cattle and slowly expand the business.
 Setting up a milk processing unit even when there is not much production of milk would result in loss.

 - Farmers also face failure in the dairy business because they do not take proper care of the calves.
-The female calves in the farm should be treated properly with utmost care so that they start producing good quality milk in 3 to 4 years time.
+The female calves on the farm should be treated properly with utmost care so that they start producing good quality milk in 3 to 4 years’ time.

 - The farmers basically do not understand the feed management principle; they generally cut down the feed drastically during non-milking days such that the animal reduces to half of its size.
 The recommended rule for feeding is to feed the animals with Dhana, and fodder during the milking phase and reduce the feed very little during the non-milking phase.
 This feed supply and reduction should always be done according to the body weight and yield of the animal.